S&P CDO & CPDO Ratings Class Action

 Am I a Class Member?

 If you are uncertain whether you are a class member, you can register anyway and Banton Group will be in touch to discuss your status.
-Alternatively, you can contact Banton Group by email to email@example.com or read the Group Member Notice.
+Alternatively, you can contact Banton Group by email to firstname.lastname@example.org or read the Amended Group Member Notice.

 Banton Group acts on behalf of investors in a class action against S&P Global, Inc and Standard & Poor’s International, LLC (S&P).
-The class action relates to some of the CDOs assigned a credit rating of ‘AA’ or higher by S&P around 2005 to 2007.
-Those who acquired interests, whether on a primary or secondary market, in these CDOs during or after this period may be entitled to claim in the class action.
+The class action relates to some of the Products assigned a credit rating of ‘AA’ or higher by S&P around 2005 to 2007.
+Those who acquired interests, whether on a primary or secondary market, in these Products during or after this period may be entitled to claim in the class action.